ossec/ossec-docs/docs/manual/installation/installation-binary.rst

 .. note::

     OSSEC has very limited cross compiling facilities.
-Windows binaries can be built on Linux systems, but binaries for other systems should be built on a system of the same CPU platform.
+Windows binaries can be built on Linux systems, but binaries for other systems should be built on a system of the same OS and CPU platform.

 .. _manual-install-binary-build: